Lord of War poster

 The inciting incident occurs at 15 minutes when Yuri makes his first arms deal, selling Uzi submachine guns to local gangsters from a truck.
 The successful sale proves he can do this and provides capital.
 He commits to becoming an arms dealer..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Fall of Soviet Union, 1991.
+This demonstrates the protagonist's commitment to Fall of Soviet Union, 1991.
 Yuri travels to Ukraine and discovers massive opportunity: his uncle is a former Soviet general with access to vast weapons stockpiles.
 Yuri chooses to go big, entering the major leagues of international arms dealing., moving from reaction to action.

 At 62 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Liberia deal with Andre Baptiste Sr., a brutal dictator.
+Significantly, this crucial beat Liberia deal with Andre Baptiste Sr., a brutal dictator.
 Vitaly witnesses Baptiste's atrocities firsthand - boy soldiers, casual murder.
 False victory (huge profitable deal) is actually a false defeat (moral point of no return).
 Vitaly has breakdown, becomes addicted to cocaine., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 92 minutes (76% through) represents the emotional nadir.
 Here, Vitaly is killed attempting to destroy a shipment of weapons to stop Yuri's deal.
 Yuri's brother - the only person who truly knew him and represented his conscience - is dead.
 Literal death, whiff of death.
-Yuri's humanity dies with him., indicates the protagonist at their lowest point.
+Yuri's humanity dies with him., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 98 minutes initiates the final act resolution at 81% of the runtime.
 Yuri realizes he cannot and will not change.
 Despite everything lost, he chooses to continue.
 He accepts his nature: "I would tell you to go to hell, but I think you're already there."
 Synthesis of his true self - he is what he does., demonstrating the transformation achieved throughout the journey.